ChristopheCVB/TouchPortalPluginSDK/README.md

     //...
 }
 ```

+## Prepackaging

-- Add the Plugin icon into the following directory `src/main/resources/` of your module
+- Add the Plugin icon and extra resources into the `src/main/resources/` directory of your module
-- If your declared Methods only contain `@Data` annotated parameter, it will be called automatically by the SDK, otherwise call your actions in the `onReceive(JsonObject jsonMessage)` method

 ## Build

-Use the common `gradlew clean` task to clean your build directories.
+- Use the common `gradlew clean` task to clean your build directories.

-Use the common `gradlew build` task to build your project with the Annotations.
+- Use the common `gradlew build` task to build your project with the Annotations.

-Use the `gradlew packagePlugin` task to pack your plugin into a `.tpp` file.
+- Use the `gradlew packagePlugin` task to pack your plugin into a `.tpp` file.
 Output files will be in your module `build/plugin` directory.

+## Debugging tips

+- A clean Touch Portal installation won't accept plugin connections by default.
+You need to install your plugin first on TouchPortal to 'jumpstart' the Plugin listening service.

 ## ROADMAP